vaisnavishan/heart-stroke/README.md

-This is an informative web app regarding hypertension
+This is an informative web app regarding hypertension.
+This also includes a chatbot!